huangfeng/docs/data/api/ui.template_setcontent.md

 @params:
-- node      any          HTML node, or ID of html element that need to be attached
+- node      string,HTMLElement          HTML node, or ID of html element that need to be attached

 @example: